 2. Define your offering

 Now that you have your niche in mind, how will you offer it?
-Do you want to start by guiding tours yourself?
-Will you build partnerships with other local suppliers from the very beginning, or give it some time?
+Do you have the resources to do this yourself?
+Will you build partnerships with other local suppliers, or is it time to consider Online Travel Agents (OTAs)?

 When first starting out, you’ll likely have to keep your costs down.
-This means that hiring on a full staff of people to lead tours and activities is probably not going to happen.
+This means that hiring on a full staff of people to manage your distribution is probably not going to happen.
 At least not right away.
-This is the time to decide what you’d like to offer and whether or not it’d be best to lead your tour alone, hire an employee, or bring in a business partner.
+This is the time to decide what you’d like to offer and what is the easiest way to manage your bookings.

 Whether it’s a few hours or a multi-day tour, you can create meaningful experiences regardless of the size of your company.
 Take this time to design a well-defined offering, gather resources, and build wise partnerships.